-If you are a small business owner and sell a product requiring a user manual, you probably recognize the value of good technical writing.
+If you run a small business selling a product that requires a user manual, you probably recognize the value of good technical writing.
 You know that if your customers don’t understand how to use your product, they aren’t likely to buy from you again in the future.
 A good product or user manual can also reduce the time you spend responding to customer queries.

 Perhaps your business doesn’t have a need for product manuals or user guides.
 Even if that’s the case, you may still want to develop proper documentation of your company’s internal processes and procedures.
-Providing well-written operations manuals or employee guides can help improve efficiency and minimize errors and downtime.
+Providing well-written operations manuals or employee desk manuals can help improve efficiency and minimize errors and downtime.

 Technical Writing Tips